openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Persuasion

 Persuasion is the social attribute of negotiation and smooth talking.
 You make a Persuasion roll whenever you are trying to convince someone to see your way or take your suggested course of action based on a clear or clever argument.
 Persuasion is about selling your ideas to others, whether that be through the use of solid evidence, emotional appeal, political pressure, bribery, or similar mechanisms.
-A Persuasion check often takes place as the result of a good deal of dialog and other roleplaying.
-In these cases, the GM should not ask for a check until a pivotal decision point is reached--a moment when the success or failure of the roll will determine the course of the negotiation.
+A Persuasion roll often takes place as the result of a good deal of dialog and other roleplaying.
+In these cases, the GM should not ask for a roll until a pivotal decision point is reached--a moment when the success or failure of the roll will determine the course of the negotiation.

 #### Challenging Test of Persuasion (CR 15)